Chapter 37: The New President

 With the Mobian and the Human facing off against each other, Bark and the others retreated and ran for the door leading into Gerald’s office.
 “Go kick his ass, Tails,” the bear said, shutting the door behind him.

 The two stood alone on the grand balcony overlooking the brightly lit city, each sizing the other up.
-Robotnik quirked his lips into a sardonic smile at the fox.
+Robotnik quirked his lips into a sardonic smile.
 “Why are you so intent on fighting me?” he asked.

 “Because you seek the Fertile Grounds and Nazo,” Tails answered, maintaining his guard while pointing a finger at him threateningly.